 I look for pockets of light and sometimes will ask my subject to hop over to those little pockets.
 Embracing the shadows in shooting in low light can tell a very different story than a brightly lit image.

 Low light photo examples

 And because I can never choose between color and B&W. :) Here are both!

 Here is another SOOC.
 The scene is a bit darker than the previous image.
-I opened up my aperture more to capture more light.
+I shot with a wide aperture to capture more light.
 I was standing on the crib, I believe for this shot, so I kept my SS a little faster because I was doing a little balancing act to get this one.

 ISO 3200 f/2 1/100